-- 1. Users shall NOT create or store e-mail ".pst" files. - 2.
-Users shall NOT automatically forward or disseminate Department e-mail messages to non-Department e-mail accounts. - 3.
-E-mail that is 90 days or older will be automatically deleted from the Department's e-mail system.
-E-mail items needing to be retained longer should follow the Department's policy for the retention of Department records.
-E-mail retained longer that 90 days should be deleted when there is no longer a business reason for retaining it.
+- 1. Employees must only utilize the State email system to conduct official State business and communications.
+Private and/or other commercial email systems must not be used for State business or communications. - 2.
+Users shall NOT automatically forward or disseminate Department email messages to non-Department email accounts. - 3.
+Email that is 90 days or older will be automatically deleted from the Department's email system.
+Email items needing to be retained longer should follow the Department's policy for the retention of Department records.
+Email retained longer than 90 days should be deleted when there is no longer a business reason for retaining it.
 The exception to this is those users on "litigation hold."
-Notification of litigation hold is through the Office of the Chief Counsel management. - 4.
-Some e-mail and attachments may qualify as Department records that must be retained according to the Department's Record Management Policy (Department Administrative Manual Sections 9300 et seq.) and the Department's Records Retention Schedule.
-For assistance in determining whether an e-mail or attachment constitutes a Department record, you should consult your Supervisor.
+Notification of litigation hold is through the Office of the General Counsel.

+- 4. Some email and attachments may qualify as Department records that must be retained according to the Department's Record Management Policy (Department Administrative Manual Sections 9300 et seq.) and the Department's Records Retention Schedule.
+For assistance in determining whether an email or attachment constitutes a Department record, you should consult your Supervisor. - 5.
+Users shall NOT store email messages outside of the Department's network.